-“Shadows Die Twice” – the line is there for a reason, though in the game, you can actually die more than twice, all thanks to the Dragon’s Heritage which the Divine Heir bestows upon you.
+“Shadows Die Twice” – the line is there for a reason, though in the game, you can die more than twice, all thanks to the Dragon’s Heritage, which the Divine Heir bestows upon you.

 Dragonrot is a disease that starts afflicting friendly NPCs throughout the world.
-It starts with only a few, but as the player dies more and more, it spreads to others.
+It begins with only a few, but as the player dies more and more, it spreads on to others.
 This includes both story characters and the merchants that can be found throughout the game’s many areas.

 Now, despite what you may think, NPCs can’t die from Dragonrot.
 Instead, there are two penalties that this disease causes:

 - NPC dialogue will be altered, they will have coughing fits, and you won’t be able to get/complete some NPCs’ quests